Consensys/doc.quorum-key-manager/docs/Tutorials/SendMetaTxn.md

 ## Prerequisites

 Follow steps 1 to 5 in the [Connect to an Infura endpoint tutorial](ConnectInfura.md).
-This should give you an Ethereum account with a new address.
+This gives you an Ethereum account with a new address.

 ## Steps